Exploring GPS data

 ggplot() +

-The provided speed estimates are generally higher although there is some alignment between the time series, insofar as extended periods of low speeds tend to line up.
+The GPS provided estimates are generally higher although there is some alignment between the time series, insofar as extended periods of lower speeds tend to line up.

 sinuosity <- gps_data_plus |>